 The Current Model of the Voyageur vs. the Older Model

 Since our original review, the Women's Voyageur is donning a few cosmetic tweaks.
 We contacted Keen, and they let us know that the updates are solely cosmetic and shouldn't affect the performance of the product.
-New and fresh colors are available, and the list price is unwavering, at $115 a pair.
+New and fresh colors are available.

 Check out the side-by-side comparison below, with the latest version of the Voyageur Women's pictured on the left and the older version shown on the right.